emmajanedrews/base-template/_posts/2017-09-11-are-you-interested-in-becoming-an-investment-agent.md

 {% include youtube.html %}

-One of the primary focuses of the REllis Team is investment real estate.
+One of the primary focuses of the REllis Group is investment real estate.
 What’s it like being an investment agent, though?

 **Being an investment agent means working with individuals whose primary goal is to purchase real estate with the intent of making money**.
 We have both a residential team and an investment team, and we’re always on the lookout for investment-minded agents to work with us.